Going for Baroque

 |17th century baroque pearl jewelry in Metropolitan Museum of Art|

 Jewelry designer Robb Darula, owner of From Earth to Art makes extraordinary use of his pair of baroque pearls featured in his pearl and sapphire earrings shown up top.
-The similarly shaped baroque pearls are the perfect foundation from which a sparkling cascade of colored gemstones cascade down along the wearer's neck.
+The similarly shaped baroque pearls are the perfect foundation from which a sparkling cascade of colored gemstones descend along the wearer's neck.
 With such understated casual elegance, these pendant earrings are as much at home with stylish jeans as they are with evening gowns.

 I think we'll never see the end to their design potential.
 We certainly will never become blase' about these miniature treasures.
 We only have to wonder what will the ocean beds deliver us next?